mehedishakeel/digispark-badusb/README.md

-# DIY BADUSB With Digispark ATTiny85 Badusb
+# BADUSB With Digispark ATTiny85
 Digispark is an ATtiny85 based microcontroller development board come with USB interface.
 Coding is similar to Arduino, and we can make BADUSB with it similar like Hak5 USB Rubber Ducky.

 ## Requriment Hardware & Softwares